KAR-NG/Predicting-House-Prices-in-Boston_UniqueVersion/boston.md

--   1.  each of the tree randomly grabs a data subset from the input training dataset and averaging the models’ results, it is known as bagging or bootstrap aggregating) and,
+-   1.  each of the tree randomly grabs a data subset from the input training dataset and averaging the models’ results, it is known as *bagging* or *bootstrap aggregating*) and,

--   2.  each of the tree will have a smaller randomly given group of variables for them to choose when they do their split in their nodes, it is known as bootstrap sampling.
+-   2.  each of the tree will be given randomly a smaller number of variables for them to choose when they do their split in their nodes, it is known as *bootstrap sampling*.

 ``` r
 set.seed(123)